nolan-h-hamilton/ROCCO/README.md

 # Documentation

-Documentation and example use demos are available at https://nolan-h-hamilton.github.io/ROCCO/
+Documentation and example usage are available at https://nolan-h-hamilton.github.io/ROCCO/

 # Input
 ROCCO accepts samples' **BAM** alignments or **BigWig** coverage tracks as input.